urbas/Bud.Cp/README.md

 # Bud.Cp

-`Bud.Cp` is a C# library for copying directories incrementally.
-The library does some book-keeping of file signatures to make the copying process a bit speedier.
+`Bud.Cp` is a C# library for copying directories.
+The library uses SHA256 signatures to make incremental copies a bit speedier.

-.
+Main idea behind `Bud.Cp` is that you can define your own file signatures system.
+This can be used by build systems to make incremental copying even faster.
+For example, a signature of a file might be calculated from the signature of the task that created the file instead of reading every byte of the file and calculating a cryptographic hash.
+To make incremental copies even faster build systems with immutable source directories and output directories can also persist signatures in a file.

 ## Use cases